blakeaw/blakeaw.github.io/index.md

 ---
 ## Welcome

 Hey there!
-I’m Blake, a skilled computational research scientist with a penchant for tea.
+I’m Blake, a computational research scientist with a penchant for tea.
+I have a background in computational physical chemistry with additional postdoctoral experience in cancer systems biology and nano-bioengineering.
+My expertise includes molecular simulation and encompasses molecular dynamics, Monte Carlo, and free energy simulation methods.
+In addition to my molecular simulation skills, I have experience with differential equation-based reaction-diffusion and reaction network models of chemical and biological systems, such as cellular signaling processes; my skillset in this domain also includes parameter estimation using stochastic optimization and Bayesian inference methods, as well as model selection, information theoretics, and dynamical model analysis.
+I'm also proficient with Linux/UNIX systems, Bash scripting, and Python programming (with a background in C++), and I have extensive experience utilizing high-performance computing environments.

 Want learn more?
 Check out the [About Me](https://blakeaw.github.io/aboutme/) section for a deeper dive into my academic and professional journey.